xoap-io/xoap-packer-templates/README.md

 ### Installation

-For the first ime using this template necessary tools need to be installed.
+For the first time using this template necessary tools need to be installed.
 A script for PowerShell Core is provided under ./build/init.ps1

 This script will install following dependencies: